 Rationale: Given the rapid state of change in the market, it is likely that the market will change enough over the next 12 months to merit further study.
 While secondary research relying on other states may benefit Connecticut, firsthand research in Connecticut may offer greater insight.
 In addition, it may be possible to coordinate future research efforts with the efforts of others in the region to expand the scope of studies or leverage allocated resources.

-Consideration 2: The PAs should carefully consider future support for CFLs.
+Consideration 2: The PAs should carefully consider future support for standard CFLs.
 While CFL saturation growth appears to have slowed or plateaued, avoiding backsliding is an important consideration.
 Any changes in program support for CFLs should be well coordinated with changes or adjustments to program support for LEDs.

 Rationale: Evidence from the New York comparison area suggests that CFL saturation has receded in the absence of programs, while halogen saturation has increased.
 This is an indication of potential backsliding in the absence of program support for CFLs and LEDs.
 Still, consumers in Connecticut appear ready to adopt LEDs as an alternative to CFLs—they self-reported that 38% of LEDs installed in the past year replaced a CFL.
 To avoid potential drops in delta watts, it is important that consumers understand that LEDs and CFLs are both more efficient than halogen and incandescent alternatives.